GTmmiller/backlog_puller/README.md

 backloggery-puller
 ==================

-`backloggery-puller` is a simple python modlue that can pull a user's complete video game backlog from [The Backloggery](http://www.backloggery.com) given a username.
+`backloggery-puller` is a simple python module that can pull a user's complete video game backlog from [The Backloggery](http://www.backloggery.com) given a username.
 The results can be returned in XML and JSON format as well as a regular ole' python object.

 Setup
 =====

 Make sure you have python 2.8.x installed.

-That's it! `backloggery-puller` only relys on The Python Standard Library to work properly.
+That's it!
+The `backloggery-puller` module only relies on The Python Standard Library to work properly.

 Usage
 =====